isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/Xinmin Academy of Leaders.md

 ![](/images/Xinmin%20Academy%20of%20Leaders/x_a_l_1.jpg)

-Academy Development Modules and Opportunities
+Academy Development Modules and Opportunities:
 -------
 We believe that students’ leadership qualities are also developed through their daily activities and interactions.
 Through the suite of leadership programmes and opportunities offered in our Student Leadership Academy, our students leave as individuals who display Awareness, Moral Courage, Resilience, Purpose and Confidence in Communicating:
 ![](/images/Xinmin%20Academy%20of%20Leaders/x_a_l_2.png)

-Development Modules
+Development Modules:
 -------
 **Xinmin Academy of Leaders level 2 Module:**<br>
 **Leadership Adventure Camp**: An authentic student leadership experience that is run by student leaders for future leaders, our signature Leadership Adventure Camp develops our leaders in authentic outdoor settings.
 Through outdoor campsite activities that include High Elements, Low Elements, Kayaking and Trekking students develop resilience, purposefulness and stronger communication skills whilst always being aware of their peers and surroundings.